madnol/ubeytdemirr/README.md

 I am studying software engineering and at the same time, I am in [Strive School](https://strive.school/)'s A20 Batch for Fullstack Developer program.

-Here some projects, I've done in Strive School with MERN stack.